 As per §370.1(a) “Licensee Renewal.
 Licensees are required to renew their licenses every two years by the end of their birth month.
 A licensee may not provide occupational therapy services without a current license.
-Licenses and license expiration dates should be verified on the Board's license verification web page.
-The Board will maintain a secure resource for verification of license status and expiration date on its website."
+Licenses and license expiration dates should be verified on the Board's license verification web page."

 If your license does not show as being current and unexpired on the License Verification page of our website, you may not provide occupational therapy services.

-Remember that once you have submitted all required materials and made payment, it will take at least one or more business days for your license to show as being renewed on our website.
+Remember that once you have submitted all required materials and made payment, the renewal must be processed, and it will take at least one or more business days for your license to show on our website as being renewed.
+Verify your renewal on our website.

 If you were serving in the military during your renewal period, please see §370.2(b) for additional information regarding renewal fees and deadlines.

 The Board no longer provides renewal cards.
-Instead, go to the Occupational Therapy License Verification page and use the SSN/DOB search to access links to print a license verification or wallet card.
+Instead, go to the Occupational Therapy License Verification page and use the Last Name and DOB search to access links to print a statement of licensure or wallet card.

-Licensees using Internet Explorer as their browser often experience problems with their renewals, for example, when taking the Jurisprudence Exam, making payment if renewing online, etc. Licensees are frequently more successful when using Google Chrome or Firefox.
+Licensees using Internet Explorer as their browser may experience problems with their renewals, for example, when taking the Jurisprudence Exam, making payment if renewing online, etc. Licensees may be more successful when using Google Chrome or Firefox.
 If you are not using the most recent version of your browser, you might need to update such.

 Renew Online or Submit a Paper Renewal Application: